rpalovics/Alpenglow/docs/source/getting_started/3-five_minute_tutorial.rst

 Output::

-	Index(['time', 'user', 'item', 'id', 'score', 'eval', 'category'], dtype='object')
+	Index(['time', 'user', 'item', 'score', 'eval', 'category'], dtype='object')

 To run online experiments, you will need time-series data of user-item interactions in similar format to the above.
-The only neccessary columns are the :python:`'user'` and :python:`'item'` columns -- the rest will be autofilled if missing.
+The only required columns are the :python:`'user'` and :python:`'item'` columns -- the rest will be autofilled if missing.
 The most important columns are the following:

 - **time**: integer, the timestamp of the record.
 Controls various things, like evaluation timeframes or batch learning epochs.
 Defaults to :python:`range(0,len(data))` if missing.
 - **user**: integer, the user the activity belongs to.
 This column is required.
 - **item**: integer, the item the activity belongs to.
 This column is required.
-- **id**: integer, the id of the record if available -- this can be relevant when identifying records after evaluation.
-Defaults to :python:`range(0,len(data))` if missing.
 - **score**: double, the score corresponding to the given record.
 This could be for example the rating of the item in the case of explicit recommendation.
 Defaults to constant :python:`1`.
 - **eval**: boolean, whether to run ranking-evaluation on the record.
 Defaults to constant :python:`True`.